Ben-G/TIL/Reading/Book_Notes/The_Effective_Engineer.md

 *Always try to tie your work back to metric changes.
 Invest in collecting reliable data, make it easy to evaluate it.*

 ## Chapter 6: Validate Your Ideas Early

+- Main lesson learned from *Cuil* search engine:
+  - Validate idea earlier.
+Because of fear of leaking details there was no external feedback on the product.
+Product failed - even though it was technically solid (apparently faster indexing capability than Google) it lacked a lot of features users were expecting (e.g. spelling correction).
+- What is scariest part of the product, with most risk, *do that part first* (Zach Brok, eng manager at Square)
+  - *This has been my philosophy too.
+By first tackling core of problem it becomes easier to adjust plan/timeline etc. down the line.
+It also allows as quickly as possible to prove that what you're trying to do is possible which is very motivating.
+After solving the hardest problem; the rest is just polish.*
+- Dropbox first product was a video of the MVP; where  a lot of functionality was faked.
+But it allowed validating that people would be interested in the product.
+- **Spend 10% of effort to build prototypes to validate ideas.**
+  - *Think prototyping is still undervalued, because it feels unproductive.
+But findings from prototypes can easily be big enough to make up for throwing away the prototype afterwards.*
+- 42 Floors spent **3 months** making a major "improvement" to their core site; but it **didn't move any of the expected metrics**.
+Then they used a trick; running ads to direct people to a fake version of the website with only static HTML pages to quickly validate 8 potential redesigns.
+Implemented winning design and got the metrics they expected.
+- Asana faked Google Signup integration; just presented a "Thanks for your interest - the feature is coming soon" dialog when users tapped.
+- Well know advice: A/B tests to prove hypothesis; often our assumptions are wrong
+- Try to always work in teams of at least 2 engineers; this way you are validating your ideas constantly.
+- Write design documents to validate larger code changes (example of investing 10% of effort to get insights), this also ensures you have buy in for controversial changes before you invest too much time building them.
+- *“It applies to recruiting.
+It applies to team design.
+It applies to how you build your culture.
+It applies to your compensation structure,” Hoofien explained.
+“Any decision you make … should have a feedback loop for it.
+Otherwise, you’re just … guessing.”*  (Hoofien, Director of Engineering at Facebook)
+  - Hoofien ran many experiments for a few weeks (e.g. should tech leads be managers? -> yes, should bonuses be tied to metrics? -> first liked; then rolled back) and validated results; often just by talking to people.
+- *"regardless of whether we engineers are writing code, creating a product, or managing teams, the methodology of how to make decisions remains the same.
+And at its core, the willingness to run experiments demonstrates the scientific method at work."*

+*Try to find clever ways to invest a small amount of time for a large amount of insight/validation.*

+## Chapter 7: Improve Project Estimation Skills

 TBD